supermileage/telemetry-web/README.md

 View the page [here](http://www.supermileage.ca/telemetrics-view/).
 You'll have to log in with the UBCST Google account for verification.

+Note that, at the moment, a Google Cloud instance needs to be spun up to run our Node script to connect Pub/Sub with Datastore.
+Otherwise data won't update.

 ### `npm run deploy`

 With the latest changes, the GitHub pages website can be updated by running that command.